PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 Another important aspect of designing an App-Owns-Data embedding application for a multitenant environment has to do with maintaining the required level of isolation across customer tenants.
-The last thing you want is for a user in one customer tenant to see data from another tenant that belongs to a different customer.
+The last thing you want is for a user from one customer tenant to see data from another tenant that belongs to a different customer.
 Therefore, it's critical that you understand how datasets and datasource credentials are managed within the Power BI Service.